Find us at Gist Hall 122

 1 Harpst St., Arcata, CA 95521

 Service Learning can be incorporated into all disciplines.
 The following elements are what students should know and be able to do as a result of their participation in a Service Learning course.
-All eight of the following elements should be present in every Service Learning activity or project and should work in concert to create powerful teaching and learning experiences.
-For details on the following eight elements, download the information sheet Eight Key Elements of Service Learning here.
-The Service Learning experience should include the following:
+All eight elements should be built into every Service Learning course and should work in concert to create powerful teaching and learning experiences.
+For details, download the information sheet Eight Key Elements of Service Learning here.
+The Service Learning experience should:

-Undergo constant development: Service Learning - both the student experience and the course evolution- occurs in different stages and on different levels
+- Undergo constant development: Service Learning - both the student experience and the course evolution- occurs in different stages and on different levels, for all participants